Anuken/Novix/README.md

-# PixelEditor
+#Novix
-Simplistic pixel art editor for Android.
+A simple yet powerful pixel editor for Android.

-Note: name not final.